mikeoverbay/TankExporter/README.md

 # Version 94:
 Fixed a few bugs in paths to crash textures when writing a WOTMOD file.

 Moved UI and Settings to there sub menu under file/settings.

 Added a PBR template for when visuals are updated for new added models.

 Added a panel to Show/Hide each individual part of the tank and any other added models.

 Added a panel to set the vertex winding order for each part of the model.
-Sometimes, even when it shows correctly in the 3D app and Tank Exporter, It still shows reveresed in the game.
+Sometimes, even when it shows correctly in the 3D app and Tank Exporter, It still shows reversed in the game.

 Updated the help pages.